Pill Crushers, Electric Pill Grinders and Medication Tablet Smashers

 Advantages of Tablet Crushing

-- Most devices are portable.
+- Most devices are portable for easy, on-the-go use

 Disadvantages of Tablet Crushing

-- Patient compliance may be an issue for some patients.
+- Patient compliance may be an issue for some patients

-- Risk of incorrect dosing.
+- Risk of incorrect dosing

-- Potential dosage loss.
+- Potential dosage loss

 Types of Pill Crushing Devices